HackYourFuture-CPH/js-projects/projects/recipe-app/recipe-app.md

 - [ ] You used promise chaining last week - now rewrite the fetch in the "async await" approach.
 - [ ] Use the fuunctions created in preivous week and build functionality to:
-- find a recipe by a provided search word to check in the recipe title.
+- [ ] Find a recipe by a provided search word to check in the recipe title.
-- sort the recipe array by the amount of ingredients needed.
+- [ ] Sort the recipe array by the amount of ingredients needed.

 ---